 By joining our union, you are choosing collective action, increasing the strength of all UW-Madison graduate workers.
 You can vote on union policy related to your wages, benefits, and working conditions.
 You’re also showing support for all of the past TAA members who have bargained for the benefits you enjoy and a way of committing yourself to making things better for TAs, PAs, and RAs in the future.

 Only a strong union can advocate effectively for graduate student interests and workplace rights both on campus and in the Statehouse, and protect graduate employees from excessive workloads, harassment, discrimination, and retribution.
 Joining the TAA also increases the union’s negotiating strength.
 Each additional member reinforces the message to the administration and the state that the TAA is a force to be taken seriously.
-Past experience shows that this greatly improves the TAA’s chances of success at the bargaining table.
-This improves and protects all of our working conditions.
-Graduate employees are dependent on the university not only for appointments to cover a portion of their living expenses, but also for grades and recommendations.

 Together, we fight the attacks on public employees and higher education that are occurring in Wisconsin and nationwide.
 In the Uprising of 2011, our union stood strong with thousands of other Wisconsin workers, students, and citizens in the largest protests in this state has seen since the Vietnam War era.
 Join us to effectively fight back against the stripping of workers’ rights and draconian cuts to higher education.